micheledeantoni/W-hit/README.md

-# W-hit 🎵
+# W-Hit 🎵

-## Overview
+## Project Overview

-W-hit is a data analysis project aimed at understanding the characteristics of top music tracks in various countries.
-By analyzing top tracks, we aim to identify patterns and features that define a hit in a specific region.
-This analysis can assist music labels in better targeting their market strategies for selected countries.
+W-Hit is a playful data analysis project focused on understanding the characteristics of top music tracks.
+The project aims to identify patterns and features that define a hit song, particularly in the context of the top 20 tracks.
+This analysis can provide valuable insights for music labels seeking to enhance their market targeting strategies.

-## Features
+## Key Features

-- Analyze top music tracks in different countries.
-- Identify characteristics and trends common to hit songs in each region.
+- Analysis of top music tracks to identify common characteristics and trends associated with hit songs.
+- Prediction of the top 20 tracks using machine learning classification techniques.
-- Provide insights for music labels to enhance market targeting strategies.
+- Insights for music labels to improve their market targeting strategies.

-## Getting Started

 ### Prerequisites

+- pandas
+- scikit-learn
+- seaborn
+- matplotlib
-- Python 3.x
+- xgboost

-### Installation

-Clone the repository: